sheynkman-lab/SQANTI3/README.md

 36. `seq_A_downstream_TTS`: sequence of the downstream 20 bp window.
 37. `dist_peak`: distance to closest TSS based on CAGE Peak data.
 Negative means upstream of TSS and positive means downstream of TSS.
 Strand-specific.
 SQANTI3 only searches for nearby CAGE Peaks within 10000 bp of the PacBio transcript start site.
 Will be `NA` if none are found within 10000 bp.
 38. `within_peak`: TRUE if the PacBio transcript start site is within a CAGE Peak.
+39. `pos_cage_peak`: First genomic coordinate of the CAGE peak.
-39. `polyA_motif`: if `--polyA_motif_list` is given, shows the top ranking polyA motif found within 50 bp upstream of end.
+40. `polyA_motif`: if `--polyA_motif_list` is given, shows the top ranking polyA motif found within 50 bp upstream of end.
-40. `polyA_dist`: if `--polyA_motif_list` is given, shows the location of the  last base of the hexamer.
+41. `polyA_dist`: if `--polyA_motif_list` is given, shows the location of the  last base of the hexamer.
 Position 0 is the putative poly(A) site.
 This distance is hence always negative because it is upstream.

 <a name="junction"/>